 - ½ cup White Granulated Sugar (100g)

 - 1 tsp Ground Cinnamon

 - 1 and ⅓ cups Mashed Ripe Banana (300g) about 3 Medium Ripe Bananas*

 - ½ cup Vegan Buttermilk (120ml) ½ Tbsp lemon juice + soy milk up to the ½ cup line*

 - 1 cup Walnuts (100g) Chopped, plus more to add on top

 - Preheat the oven to 350°F (180°C) and spray a muffin tray with non-stick spray.
 Set aside.

 - Sift the flour into a mixing bowl and add the brown and white sugar, baking soda, baking powder, salt, cinnamon and nutmeg.

-- Mash the bananas and add to the mixing bowl.
+- Add the mashed banana to the mixing bowl.

 - Add the melted coconut oil, applesauce and vanilla extract and mix into a thick batter.